Seokjinoh/BodyMovingGame/README.md

 # BodyMovingGame
+(DSP + TFT-LCD + CIS-Camera)
- DSP Embedded based game with using TFT-LCD and CIS-Camera
+Motion recognition games with using TFT-LCD and CIS-Camera